amrbass/local-weather-data/README.md

 This project target is to build my first WP plugin.
 It's main function is to retrieve current weather data from OpenWeatherMap, and display it on a user's web page or post, using a shortcode.

-Not having experience in WP plugins, I'll follow the available WP documentation and, more specifically, the Boilerplate examples.
+Having no experience with WP plugins, I'm following the available WP documentation and, more specifically, the Boilerplate examples.

 The idea is to introduce the required data and a valit API Key for OpenWeatherMap, from WP admin pages.
 Then generate a shortcode to embed into a page or post.